 7. Data Security

 Buying software is risky.
-First due to the third-party software which is based on a multi-tenant architecture which causes a noisy-neighbor effect and secondly due to the risk of losing sensitive data to cyber-attacks.
+First due to the third-party software which is based on a multi-tenant architecture that causes a noisy-neighbor effect and second due to the risk of losing sensitive data to cyber-attacks.
 In case a business still decides to evaluate these products, here are a few pointers to keep in mind:

 Making a final decision between build vs buy is not easy as it may look.
 When you are not able to decide between choosing one, you can find a middle path of balance between build and buy.